OrenBochman/webcomponents-update-reminder/README.md

 Remind your user to update your components just by adding one line

 ## Notice
-This element is still building, don't use it in production!
+This element is still building, please don't use it in production!

 ## Get start
 To use this element in your components: